GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 \centerline{\includegraphics{./images/UX_Operator.png}}

 ## Boundary entity control diagrams
-There diagrams show how each action is performed by the system.
+These diagrams are here to show how each action is performed by the system.
 The entities representation is simplified to show only the relevant parts.

 ### Mobile application